GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/COMPUTECPP_DEPRECATED_API/index.md

-   **Returns:** An
+   **Returns:** An id object representing the global id for all dimension.

 ---

-5. Returns the group range of the enqueued  for a specific dimension. nd_range
+5. Returns the group range of the enqueued nd_range for a specific dimension.

    **Parameters:**